core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 The Recipient-ID Option is of class E in terms of OSCORE processing (see {{Section 4.1 of RFC8613}}).

-### Client-Initiated OSCORE IDs Update {#example-client-initiated-id-update}
+### Forward Message Flow {#example-client-initiated-id-update}

-{{fig-id-update-client-init}} shows the stand-alone OSCORE IDs update workflow, with the client acting as initiator.
+{{fig-id-update-client-init}} shows an example of the OSCORE IDs update procedure, run stand-alone and in the forward message flow, with the client acting as initiator.

 On each peer, SID and RID denote the OSCORE Sender ID and Recipient ID of that peer, respectively.